Quantum lattice dynamics and their importance in ternary superhydride clathrates: Results

 As can be appreciated in this figure, the inclusion of the ZPE, even at the harmonic level, shifts the position of the minimum of the total energy considerably and puts it almost exactly at the minimum position $\tilde{x}$ predicted by the \SSCHA.
 The differences in $d_\text{H-Si}$ between the \SSCHA\ calculations and the ZPE analysis are, in fact, of the order of \SI{1}{m\angstrom}, i.e., well within the observed stochastic noise in \SSCHA.
-We want to note that the same is true for \LBH\ (see Supplementary Fig.~10 of the SM).
-Furthermore, inclusion of ZPE reduces the total energy at its minimum by $\sim$\SI{30}{meV/uc}, agreeing very nicely with the result from \SSCHA\ ($\sim$\SI{27}{meV/uc}).
+We want to note that the same is true for \LBH\ (see Supplementary Fig.~10).
+Furthermore, inclusion of $E^\text{harm}_\text{ZP}[\mathbf{R}]$ reduces the total energy at its minimum by $\sim$\SI{30}{meV/uc} compared to its value at the DFT minimum, agreeing very nicely with the result from \SSCHA\ ($\sim$\SI{27}{meV/uc}).

-This is a quite remarkable result as it demonstrates the importance of QI effects of the light H ions on the dynamic stability of the hydride materials, and shows that the minimum structure from \SSCHA\ can already be obtained at the level of harmonic ZPE corrections, at least for this class of materials.
+This demonstrates the importance of QI effects of the light H ions on the dynamic stability of the hydride materials, and shows that the minimum structure from \SSCHA\ can already be obtained at the level of harmonic ZPE corrections, at least for this class of materials.

 Having established that the ZPE has a crucial effect on the structure, we investigate the effect of the changed structure on the phonon dispersions.
 In Fig.~\mbox{\ref{fig:effects_ph}\textbf{a}}, we present the harmonic dispersions for atomic positions defined by $x$ and $\tilde{x}$.
 We observe large differences for the high-energy optical modes above \SI{150}{meV}, but also for the low $T_{2g}$ mode at $\Gamma$.
 The energy shifts for these modes are between 15 and \SI{25}{meV}.